moanwar1/Netflix-dashboard-analysis/README.md

   9-Data Summary: The dashboard can provide a summary of key statistics related to the dataset, such as the total number of shows, unique genres, and countries represented.
 It gives users a quick overview of the dataset's characteristics.

-Overall, the Netflix Shows dashboard on Tableau allows users to explore and analyze the provided dataset, gaining insights into various aspects of the Netflix shows collection and facilitating data-driven decision-making.
+Overall, the Netflix Shows dashboard on Excel allows users to explore and analyze the provided dataset, gaining insights into various aspects of the Netflix shows collection and facilitating data-driven decision-making.